Stay Safe by using your Common Sense on Safari.

 4.-It is Common Sense to Get Travel Insurance:

 Safari Travel Insurance: We do not sell Travel Insurance, and we are a Safari Tour Operator and not an insurance broker.
-However, we know the value that proper Travel Insurance brings to our Clients.
+However, we know the value proper Travel Insurance brings our Clients.

-Travel Insurance adds a cost to your Safari, and the peace of mind and options that it gives you outweigh the cost factor by far.
-We believe that you need Travel Insurance for those unplanned moments, and we strongly suggest that you do not book a Safari without it.
+Travel Insurance adds a cost to your Safari, and the peace of mind and options it gives you greatly outweigh the cost.
+We believe you need Travel Insurance for those unplanned moments, and we strongly suggest you do not book a Safari without it.

 Safari Travel Insurance adds a cost to your Safari, but you have peace of mind.